unnatural-proofs/unnatural-proofs.github.io/_posts/2019-3-17-Mulmuleys-PRAM.md

 $$
 </div>

-Today, I will talk about one of my favorite model's computation---Mulmuley's PRAM.
+Today, I will talk about one of my favorite models of computation---Mulmuley's PRAM.
 To keep this post short, avoid embarrassing myself, and not fail any of my assignments, I will stick to just the model.
 In a later post, I will talk more generally about GCT.

 This post is based on my notes which in turn are based on Joshua Grochow's [lec](https://www.cs.toronto.edu/~toni/Courses/PvsNP/Lectures/lecture7-1.pdf)[tur](https://www.cs.toronto.edu/~toni/Courses/PvsNP/Lectures/lecture7-2.pdf)[es](https://www.cs.toronto.edu/~toni/Courses/PvsNP/Lectures/lecture8.pdf) for CSC 2429 and Mulmuley's [GCT papers](http://gct.cs.uchicago.edu/).